New Kitchen Completed at Community Centre, Llanwrtyd Wells Station

 Councillor Lynda Pace-Avery thanked the Trustees for inviting her to officiate.
 She said that the renovation of the kitchen would reflect a new phase in the life of the building.
 Lynda went on to thank Kirsty Williams AM, Dominique Jones Senior Partnership Manager, Sue and Ella, and to all the other volunteers and drivers who give their time generously and enthusiastically.
 Lynda was presented with a basket of fresh flowers by Sue.

-By courtesy of Network Rail the group are using the old Station Buildings, which have been completely renovated, to house the community centre which has a meeting room seating 12 people, a community room seating 20 people, office with high speed broadband and printing facilities, toilets and a fully fitted kitchen.
+By courtesy of Network Rail the group are using the old Station Buildings, which have been completely renovated, to house the community centre which has a meeting room seating 12 people, a community room seating 20 people, an office with high speed broadband and printing facilities, toilets and a fully fitted kitchen.
 There is a small garden area, plenty of free parking and of course full access to the beautiful Heart of Wales Railway Line.
-For hire details and costs, please call Pat Dryden on 07881 951510, or leave a message for Sue Williams.
-You could also email Pat at firstname.lastname@example.org.
+Hire details and costs.

 LWCT would like to offer sincere thanks to everyone involved in whatever capacity with the centre and opening day, not least Lynda Pace-Avery, Kirsty Williams AM, Dominique Jones, Network Rail and all our wonderful volunteers.
 Photographs courtesy of Chris Prichard.